Management

 • Go to the bathroom as soon as you feel the urge to have a bowel movement.

 Keep a record of your bowel movements.
-Call your healthcare provider if you have not had a bowel movement for 3 days, or as directed.
+Contact your doctor if you have not had a bowel movement for 3 days, or as directed.
 They may suggest taking a laxative or stool softener.
-Don't use enemas or suppositories unless your provider tells you to.
-High-fiber foods will help constipation, but check with your healthcare provider or registered dietitian before you eat these foods.
+Don't use enemas or suppositories unless your doctor tells you to.
+High-fiber foods will help constipation, but check with your doctor or registered dietitian before you eat these foods.
 There are certain types of cancer for which a high-fiber diet is not advised.

 Featured in